 Washington, D.C., United States

-The National Building Museum in Washington, D.C. is one of the leading museums in the United States dedicated to built environment, architecture, engineering, and design.
+The National Building Museum in Washington, D.C. is a leading U.S. museum dedicated to the built environment, architecture, engineering, and design.

-The permanent collection of the National Building Museum – which covers various subjects related to architecture, engineering, and design – comprises over 150,000 pieces, including drawings, photographs, prints, documents, toys, material samples, architectural elements and models.
+The permanent collection of the National Building Museum – which covers many subjects related to architecture, engineering, and design – comprises over 150,000 pieces, including drawings, photographs, prints, documents, toys, material samples, architectural elements, and models.

-The museum activities include guided tours, festivals, special events, conferences, educational programs for teens, families, schools and educators, and a summer camp.
+The program of events and activities of the museum features changing exhibitions, site-specific installations commissioned to American and international architects and designers – such as the giant maze designed by BIG-Bjarke Ingels Group in 2014 -, guided tours, festivals, special events, conferences, educational programs for teens, families, schools, and educators, and a summer camp.

-The museum building, fully accessible to impaired people, includes a cafe, and a shop.
+The museum, fully accessible to physically impaired people, also accommodates a cafe, and a book & gift shop.

 How our readers rate this museum (you can vote)